Shuv0123/cloud_computing_with_AWS/R&D.md

 - It is built with Java and hence, it is portable to all the major platforms.
 # What is the SDLC using Jenkins stages

-# what tools are available in the industry for CICD
-1. Self-Hosted
-Drone CI (Continuous Delivery platform written in GO) TeamCity (By Jetbrains)
-2. Hosted ( as a service)

-Wercker
-CircleCI
-CodeShip
-SemaphoreCI
-Amazon AWS CI/CD tools
-#
-#which OS does it support?
-uname -a
-#Which Time zone date
-date
-#which env does it provide

-#does it have a node support

-if os id linux+ubuntu trigger next job

-launch template vs launch configuration

-s3 standard vs s3 glaciar difference

 lunch configuration immutable
 lunch template is mutable